 “The Fun Car” by Gurmeet Singh, published in SAND 23

 Like other sections, fiction rejects most work because it is not a fit for SAND, and like creative nonfiction, because the work is an incomplete first or second draft.
 Fiction also receives many well-written scenes or well-written ideas that are not complete stories in and of themselves.
 Ashley and Siena also see a lot of internal monologues.
 These are often full of interesting ideas but lack attention to form so that they are not complete stories, or, if they have a political or social agenda, read more like lectures.

 GET TO KNOW US & SEND US YOUR BEST WORK!

+The newly launched SAND ONLINE features excerpts from the current issue and full pieces from the SAND archives in addition to video readings and articles on writing and art.
 Our YouTube channel contains multiple readings from SAND contributors, editorial interviews, a preview of our latest issue, and more.
-We feature artists and excerpts from poetry and prose on our Instagram, and you can find more featured artists, excerpts, and information on our website.
+We feature artists and excerpts from poetry and prose on our Instagram and Twitter and you can find more featured artists, excerpts, and information on our website.
 You can also sign up to our mailing list to stay up-to-date on all things SAND.
-(Read our December 2020 newsletter for a taste.)
+(Read our July 2022 newsletter for a taste.)

-If you have work that is a fit for SAND, we’re open for submissions of poetry, creative nonfiction, flash nonfiction, fiction, flash fiction, and visual art until 10 January.
+If you have work that is a fit for SAND, we’re open for submissions of poetry, fiction, flash fiction, and visual art from 20 July to 10 August.
 Submit poetry and prose early: we’ve put submission caps on these genres to manage the workload of our all-volunteer editorial staff, so these genres might close early.
 We look forward to seeing your best work!